 They gained recognition for the survival of their heritage sites beyond their growth and development.
 We notice today how these heritage sites will continue to be leading their cities for the upcoming generations whilst technology will bring development and our conservation of existing resources will have enriched our growing history.
 We should not allow our history to be diminished, we ought to adapt all existing functional places and safeguard them from the vast changes brought by redevelopment.

 Here are some examples of the Top Listed Adaptive ReUse of Heritage Sites.

 - This is one of the most well-known landmarks on the River Banks of Thames in London, it has been abandoned for years before being considered for adaptive reuse.

-The structure was dilapidated and there are voices saying that it would be better to demolish it as it may be too expensive to restore it while others stated and that it has no use at all.
+The structure was dilapidated and there are voices saying that it would be better to demolish it as it may be too expensive to restore it while others stated that it has no use at all.
 But designers had drawn plans for possible use of their biggest re-purposing structure.
-It was proposed by Dublin-based Treasury Holdings that this industrial areal to be turned into what is today Nine Elms near Battersea.
-The design plans included homes, offices, restaurants and shops on a 40-acre site.
+It was proposed by Dublin-based Treasury Holdings that this industrial area be turned into what is today Nine Elms near Battersea.
+The design plans included homes, offices, restaurants, and shops on a 40-acre site.

 Copyright Rafael Vinoly Architects

 The Tate Modern in London, Photo by Eric Nathan / Britain On View / Getty Images

 - It was originally designed by Sir Giles Gilbert Scott in 1947.
 During the 1980’s this South bank of London was abandoned and totally shut down in 1981.

 - There is a number of design proposal but most of them suggested demolishing the structures; an architecture team proposed to restore part of the structure instead of putting it down.
 They are Jacques Herzog and Pierre de Meuron winners of the 2001 Pritzker Prize.
 They turned the site into what is today the Gallery of Modern Art for the Tate Museum.